rdbraber/blogposts/iSCSI_setup.md

 		scsi2 Channel 00 Id 0 Lun: 0
 			Attached scsi disk sdb		State: running
 ~~~
-The last line shows that we have a device with the name sdb, which we can also check with the lsscsi:
+The last line shows that we have a device with the name sdb, which we can also check with the `lsscsi` command:

 ~~~
 [root@iclient01 ~]# lsscsi